umbraco/Umbraco.AuthorizedServices/README.md

 ###### SampleRequest

 An optional sample request can be provided, which can be used to check that an authorized service is functioning as expected from the backoffice.
 For example, to retrieve the set of contributors to the Umbraco repository hosted at GitHub, this request can be used: `/repos/Umbraco/Umbraco-CMS/contributors`.

+###### RefreshAccessTokenWhenExpiresWithin

+Specifies a time interval for expiration of access tokens.

 ### Authorizing a Service